 Canadians have been recognized as among the largest per capita users of energy in the world.
 Several Canadian provinces have taken steps to reduce the level of energy consumption both on the part of large industrial users and individual consumers, especially where this will help achieve certain carbon reduction goals.
-Laws and government programs that support investment in infrastructure, additional generation, conservation and improved energy efficiency and carbon sequestration have the ability to transform the way new and existing Canadian companies meet their own and the Canadian market's energy needs over the coming decades and represent significant investment opportunities.
+Laws and government programs that support investment in infrastructure, additional generation, conservation and improved energy efficiency have the ability to transform the way new and existing Canadian companies meet their own and the Canadian market's energy needs over the coming decades and represent significant investment opportunities.
 Energy investments and opportunities will be impacted by Canada's climate change commitments and, given the diversity of the various regions in the country, these opportunities will vary widely across the country.
-Canada's federal government has minimum standards for reducing greenhouse gases as do most provinces.